naschidaniel/spatialMOS/README.md

 ./task.py production.spatialmos.py-get-available-data--gefs "--date 2020-06-18 --runhour 0 --parameter ugrd_10m --avgspr avg"
 ./task.py production.spatialmos.py-get-available-data--gefs "--date 2020-06-18 --runhour 0 --parameter ugrd_10m --avgspr spr"
 ```

-#### GEFS Weather Forecast Archive

-Previous mean and spread ensemble forecasts of the GEFS weather model can be downloaded free of charge from the FTP in a resolution of 1° x 1°.
-To load the data the program [PyGFSV2](https://github.com/retostauffer/PyGFSV2) is required.

-The data is stored in order *TODO*.

 ### Archive downloaded files